 companion animal veterinary centres in the UK and in Ireland.

-Emeliana, a vet with a particular interest in ultrasound, comes to Brayvet every week and carries out ultrasound scans .
+Emeliana Capurro, a vet with a particular interest in ultrasound, comes to BrayVet every week and carries out ultrasound scans.
 The scan takes 30 minutes and Emi reports this to the vet who usually sees the pet.
 This service is available to other vets who wish Emi to carry out scans on their patients, as well as BrayVET’s own cases.

 Receptionist Amy Lee

-Amy, the bubbly receptionist behind the desk, knows the name of your pet before you can get in the door and will weigh your dog while you are waiting.
+Amy, one of our bubbly receptionists behind the desk, knows the name of your pet before you can get in the door and will weigh your dog while you are waiting.
 We keep a record of pet weights on file and you can come in any time for a free weight check and advice on the best veterinary recommended food and the best and safest deworming products.

 Dog Groomer Sophia Kinsella with Ben